-Gallatin Zoning Ordinance Section 15.030.080 requires any applicant for a Site Plan or Final Master Development Plan to submit a site surety in the amount of the estimated cost of site improvements including, but not limited to, water line and sewer line installation, parking lot and driveway paving, drainage conveyances, installation of landscaping and screening barriers, site grading, erosion control, sidewalks and lighting fixtures.
+Gallatin Zoning Ordinance Section 15.030.080 requires any applicant for a Site Plan or Final Master Development Plan to submit a site surety in the amount of the estimated cost of site improvements including, but not limited to, parking lot and driveway paving, drainage conveyances, installation of landscaping and screening barriers, site grading, erosion control, sidewalks and lighting fixtures.
 This is to ensure the site will be restored to a natural condition.

 Gallatin Subdivision Regulations, Chapter 3, requires any applicant for a Subdivision Plat to submit a subdivision surety in the amount determined by the Engineering Division.
 Additional sureties may be required including, Land Disturbance, Maintenance and Utility sureties.
 The Gallatin Public Utilities Department, or other utility service provider, determines the amount of Utility Sureties.

 - A surety shall be in the form of cash, certified check, or Irrevocable Letter of Credit.

 - All Irrevocable Letters of Credit submitted to the City must either be payable at a local financial institution within a 50-mile radius of the corporate limits of the City of Gallatin or specifically state the Letter of Credit can be drawn upon by certified mail.